allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 It stores pages definitions in MongoDB and box *types* in Git (box types are explained below).

-Since Core is responsible for serving page definitions it also manages the page routing and the most though work — fetching data from backend services.
+Since Core is responsible for serving page definitions it also manages the page routing and the most tough work — fetching data from backend services.
 That’s the content to be injected into Boxes.

 We’ve put a lot of effort to make Core high performing, fault-tolerant and asynchronous.